 Pinterest recommends pinning daily so your followers get fresh content in their home feeds.
 This is often tough to keep up consistently without a scheduling tool.
 Currently I’m using Tailwind and BoardBooster.

 Tailwind has the best analytics, hands down.
 It gives you even more information than Pinterest analytics.
 They have great scheduling tools and are adding more all the time.
-They also have a browser extension that makes it easy to schedule pins and repins.
+They also have a browser extension and a mobile app that make it easy to schedule pins and repins.
 Get a free trial here.

 BoardBooster has some convenient set it and forget it features.
 I’ve been testing it out for a couple of months and it’s a real time saver.